![]() |

 » View this passage in NIV (Bible Gateway)

 Service stations everywhere are using do-it-yourself credit card pumps.
 No attendant is needed since the customer can make his gasoline purchase and never go inside.
-Soft drink machines are now on the market that will talk back to you when you make your purchase.
-Now, other bus … More
+Soft drink machines are ...
+More

 When invited to a banquet, hosted by someone who is of a higher station in life, a person needs to exercise self-restraint and remember where he is (vv.
 1-3).
-A ruler-host may seem to be friendly and try to “butter up” with a nice meal but in reality he may be planning to later take advantage of his guest.
-There are many warnings in Scripture about making the accumulation of wealth the object of a persons’ life.
+A ruler host may seem to be friendly and try to “butter up” with a nice meal but, he may be planning to later take advantage of his guest.
+There are many warnings in Scripture about making the accumulation of wealth the object of a person’s life.
 These verses do not speak against being industrious but against making money the primary goal of your life (vv.
 4-5).
-Restraint is needed, especially in the present day when materialism drives many people to excessive work loads in order to accumulate more money.
+Restraint is needed, especially in the present day when materialism drives many people to excessive workloads to accumulate more money.

-A stingy host who entertains solely for the purpose of gaining a good personal relationship with others is pictured in (vv.
-6-8).
+A stingy host who entertains solely for the purpose of gaining a good personal relationship with others is pictured in verses 6 through 8.
 He will seek to take advantage of those who eat at his table by putting them under obligation to him.
 Ultimately, you will be sorry you ever partook of his food and will even wish that you could vomit it up.

 Application